 “Try things.
 Learn what you need to know, and who you are too.
 Skills open us up to more ideas and possibilities.”

-I’m excited to analyze my old stuff and to share it with you!
+I’m excited to analyze my work up to this point.
 And to continue one step at a time.